jaysqvl/jaysqvl/README.md

 Hi, I'm Jay, a 4th year undergraduate currently studying at Simon Fraser University in Burnaby, British Columbia (Previous: University of British Columbia).

-Mostly building in private but can't wait to show it off!
+Mostly building in private repos but can't wait to show it off (if they let me lol)!

 ## What I'm working on 👷

-- Working as a Software Engineering at OffroadExpert building their website and company tools
+- Working as a Software Engineer at OffroadExpert building their website and company tools

 ## What I've done 🐣

-- Helped build multiple online AI courses
+- Helped build multiple online AI courses featured on Coursera, Udemy, and Thinkific
-- Tutored students at various U.S./Canadian Universities in Calculus, Data Science, Statistics, Introduction to Functional Programming, and Introduction to Programming for non-majors
+- Tutored students at various U.S./Canadian Universities in Computer Science, Calculus, Data Science, and Statistics!
 - Built my own home-lab/private cloud solution for companies I work with, home automation, entertainment services, etc

 ## What I'm Interested In 🏢

-- Cloud, Computer Networking, Parallel Computing, Computer Systems, Applied ML and LLMs
+- Cloud, Computer Networking, Distributed Systems, Computer Systems, Applied ML and LLMs

 ## Contact me 📠